tdicola/SMS_Pet_Food_Dish/README.md

-SMS_Pet_Food_Dish
+SMS Pet Food Dish
 =================

-Pet food dish which sends an SMS when it's empty!
+Pet food dish which sends an SMS when it's empty using an Arduino, CC3000, and Amazon's Simple Notification Service.